Election campaigns via WhatsApp – yea or nay?

 It was already THE topic in the 2016 presidential election in the US: elections and social media.
 And now in 2018, elections were coming up in a variety of countries: the Czech Republic, Columbia, Mexico, Pakistan, Cambodia, and Brazil, to name just a few.
 The top topic is always: election campaign over WhatsApp!
 What’s allowed, how does it work, and what’s the point?

-Politic is a really intimate and emotional topic – which makes personal channels like WhatsApp even more ideal for discussing political issues individually and in private, whether with family members or friends.
-With the quick-growing global WhatsApp reach, this messaging app is also becoming more and more important in the political environment.
-In this article, we want to look back at the elections in Columbia and Brazil from earlier this year, and then turn to what’s happening in India and Spain right now, before their elections in May 2019.
+Politics is a really intimate and emotional topic – which makes personal channels like WhatsApp even more ideal for discussing political issues individually and in private, whether with family members or friends.
+With the quickly-growing global WhatsApp reach, this messaging app is also becoming more and more important in the political environment.

 - Columbian Election 2018